Tour 2: Every Endemic Species in the Lesser Antilles (with optional extension to Trinidad)

-Included in Price: All flights between islands and internal ferry charges between islands, local taxes, airport departure taxes, all accommodation, pre-arranged food+drinks (non alcoholic), transport to and from destinations on the islands, park admission fees, guiding fees, hotel and restaurant service charge
+Included in Price: All flights between islands and internal ferry charges between islands, local taxes, airport departure taxes, all accommodations, pre-arranged food and drinks (non alcoholic), transport to and from destinations on all islands, park admission fees, local guides fees, and hotel and restaurant service charges.

-Not Included in Price: Your flight to Barbados and return flight home from Barbados, extra charges incurred for overweight or additional pieces of luggage on international or internal flights, travel insurance, laundering services, alcoholic beverages
+Not Included in Price: Your flights to and from Barbados, extra charges incurred for overweight or additional pieces of luggage on international or internal flights, travel insurance, laundering services, alcoholic beverages.

-Terrain and Pace: We cover a diverse range of terrain on this trip, however there are no steep ascents and trails are primarily well maintained and even underfoot.
+Terrain and Pace: We cover a diverse range of terrain on this trip, however, there are no steep ascents and trails are primarily well maintained and relatively level.
 Any light to moderate ascents are conducted at a slow, steady pace with plenty of opportunities to rest along the way.